Gold hits 10-month peak on growth worries; dollar slips

 “We are hoping to hear more positive news on trade,” said Dean Popplewell, chief currency strategist at Oanda in Toronto.
 “The dollar should come under pressure as it loses some safe-haven appeal.”

-The Swedish crown pared losses against the dollar after hitting a more than four-year low of 9.417 after inflation data came in decidedly weak just two months after a milestone rate hike, dimming prospects of further tightening.
+The Swedish crown pared losses against the dollar after hitting a more than two-year low of 9.417 after inflation data came in decidedly weak just two months after a milestone rate hike, dimming prospects of further tightening.
 The crown lost 0.46 percent versus the U.S. dollar at 9.302.

 U.S. crude rose 0.75 percent to $56.40 per barrel and Brent was last at $66.30, down 0.3 percent.